 One of the very first things you should learn if you are new to photography is the exposure triangle and how to read a histogram.
-After you get over the basics, you can decide to manually expose, chose to protect highlights or shadows, and make your own decisions
+After you get over the basics, you can decide to manually expose, choose to protect highlights or shadows, and make your own decisions

 But you should always ask yourself, Am I exposing correctly? are you always considering what your key light is? are you always aware of the position of the sun if you're shooting outdoors, things like that.

-I personally like to embrace the shadows and expose for the highlights, and will manually dial my exposure to get the look that I want in camera, even if the histogram disagrees with me.
+I personally like to embrace the shadows and expose for the highlights, and will manually dial my exposure to get the look that I want in-camera, even if the histogram disagrees with me.

 Sounds pretty obvious right?
-Make sure you photos are in focus.
+Make sure your photos are in focus.
 But focusing is a lot harder than it sounds.
 This is the aspect of photography that you will most likely mess up the most, at least at the beginning.

 Especially when shooting subjects that are constantly moving, street photography, event photography, kids, pets, you name it.

-In a photo like this you have a few seconds to react and get the shot.
+In a photo like this, you have a few seconds to react and get the shot.
 So you need to be comfortable with the frame, the subjects and be prepared for it, visualize the distance in your mind

 Get familiar with the focusing systems of your camera, and understand what system works best for the type of photography you are trying to achieve.

-For example, for street photography, never ever shoot in auto focus mode, AUTO FOCUS SINGLE or AUTO FOCUS continuous.
+For example, for street photography, never ever shoot in autofocus mode, AUTOFOCUS SINGLE or AUTOFOCUS continuous.
 This is a huge mistake.